varunshawarma/digital-twin-mvp/DESIGN.md

 ## Problem framing

-A digital twin needs to do two things well: answer factual questions accurately and handle scheduling questions in real time.
-These pull in opposite directions.
+A digital twin that tries to do everything ends up doing nothing well.
+The scope here was deliberately narrow: answer questions about my professional background accurately, and answer scheduling questions in real time.
+Everything else was cut.
+That still meant solving two problems that pull in opposite directions.
 Factual questions benefit from a stable, pre-computed knowledge base.
-Scheduling questions require live data that changes daily and can't be cached indefinitely.

-Most chatbot demos solve one or the other.
-A static profile chatbot is easy to build but can't answer "do I have class tomorrow."
-A calendar assistant works for scheduling but knows nothing about your background.
-The core design challenge here was building a single retrieval pipeline that handles both without each data source degrading the other.
+Scheduling questions require live data that changes daily.
+The core engineering challenge was building a single retrieval pipeline that handles both without each data source degrading the other.

-A secondary constraint is hallucination.
+The second constraint that shaped every decision was hallucination.
 A digital twin that invents facts about you is worse than one that admits it doesn't know - especially in a professional context.
-Every retrieval and generation decision was made with this in mind.
+This ruled out approaches that prioritized fluency over grounding.
+Data sources were chosen to match the scope: a structured export of my LinkedIn profile for professional background, and Google Calendar via OAuth for live scheduling.
+The LinkedIn data is static - scraped and formatted locally into embeddable documents.
+Calendar data is live.

 ---